 How To Choose A Funeral Home

-Perhaps your loved one is nearing death and you must find a funeral home quickly.
+Perhaps your loved one just passed or is nearing death and you must find a funeral home quickly.
 Or you have decided to pick a funeral home for yourself long before it’s needed, to spare your family the ordeal of making this decision while grieving and pressed for time.

 If you have used a funeral home in the past, don’t automatically assume it’s the best choice.
 Without comparing prices and services, you can’t tell whether their fees are reasonable, or you’ve been overcharged generation after generation.